Stigma management: Differentiating

 The differentiating strategy involves not only revealing one's invisible stigma, but also emphasizing it and how it differentiates one from others.
 People who use this strategy try to eliminate unfair judgment by presenting their identity as equally acceptable when compared to others.
 Some researchers have referred to this strategy as deploying one's identity, citing individuals who reveal their stigmas in order to test the perceptions of dominant organizational groups in an effort to inspire organizational change.

 Antecedents

 Organizational diversity climate

 Diversity climate is a term coined by Tsui and Gutek referring to social norms of acceptance or discrimination established within a workplace environment.
-As one might expect, research has shown that accepting work environments promote more open communication (i.e., revealing) among their employees with invisible stigmas.
+Research has shown that accepting work environments promote more open communication (i.e., revealing) among their employees with invisible stigmas.
 Accepting work environments can include supportive coworkers, supportive managers, or simply the presence of other individuals who have revealed their invisible stigma without experiencing negative consequences (Ragins & Cornwell, 2007).